Do the Colours Of Your Logo Really Affect Your Brand?

-So we spend quite a lot of time deciding the logo colours and then rejecting our own decisions.
+So we spend quite a lot of time deciding the logo colors and then rejecting our own decisions.
 And why not?
 The logo is going to reflect our brand image.
 And that is 100 percent true.

 On other hand, we have big brands like coke, pepsi and Mcdonalds who always stick to their logo colours.

 Does this mean using specific colours in logos is optional?
 The answer is yes.
 You can be very flexible in the way you use colors for your logos.

 Companies that have set specific corporate or brand colours could choose to use those colours in their logos too.

 Going back to the main agenda, do logo colours really affect the brand?
 And if they don’t, then why do companies put so much effort into it?

 The answer is, your logo colours affect your brand to some degree but not entirely.
 This is because brand building happens when you use your logo or brand colours extensively in your business.

 You cannot expect a great logo design sitting on your business cards to go out and build your brand image.
 You have to do it yourself by bringing your logo and brand colours in all aspects of your business.